Learning Interpretable Queries for Explainable Image Classification with Information Pursuit: -Learned Queries for Information Pursuit

-In light of the inherent connections to sparse dictionary learning, we expect our query dictionary learning approach to echo the principle from classical sparse dictionary learning that learned dictionaries outperform hand-crafted ones.
-In the subsequent section, we verify this via experiments.
+\end{proposition} Comparing \cref{opt:sdl expectation} with \cref{eq:prop} shows that in query dictionary learning the KL-divergence plays the role of the \(\ell_2\)-reconstruction loss in sparse dictionary learning, while \(\textrm{Expl}_{Q_\theta}^{{\textrm{IP}}_\tau}(X)\) plays the role of the sparse code \(\hat c_\tau(X,D)\), as formally established in \cite{chattopadhyay2023omp}.
+The proof of \cref{prop:qdl} is presented in \cref{sec:proof}.
+As our experiments will show, our query dictionary learning method echoes the principle from classical sparse dictionary learning that learned dictionaries outperform handcrafted ones.